 Casela Nature and Leisure Park

-The Casela Nature and Leisure Park is one the best animal reserve attractions in Mauritius.
+is one the best animal reserve attractions in Mauritius.
 Upon entrance you will be amused at the excellent idea behind the farm where you can feed the deer, lambs, zebras, ostriches, young monkeys, turkeys, chickens and other animals.
 Drive along the safari with a guide by using the Segway (although not everyone is able to deftly manage these toys while watching the animals).

 After the first visit to the park, you are sure to fall in love with the zebras, lemurs, and iguanas.
 Zebras can be approached up close to pet, feed on the farm, and while walking around the safari.
 The Lemurs prefer to sit in a cage.
 But they remain active and try to show that they are not slow and sleepy animals here.
 The monkeys will run across and nimble if you give them bananas.